dsouzadyn/dsouzadyn.github.io/_posts/2018-11-22-format-vuln.md

 ## Format strings

-Format strings are used in may languages to specify the type of output.
+Format strings are used in many languages to specify the type of output.
 These types can range from strings, integers all the way up to pointers.

 Some examples: